glouppe/info8006-introduction-to-ai/lecture8.md

 # Value iteration

-Because of the $\max$ operator, the Bellman equations are non-linear and the resolution of the system is problematic.
+Because of the $\max$ operator, the Bellman equations are non-linear and solving the system is problematic.

 The **value iteration** algorithm provides a fixed-point iteration procedure for computing the state utilities $V(s)$:
 - Let $V\_i(s)$ be the estimated utility value for $s$ at the $i$-th iteration step.